agra-uni-bremen/BinSym/README.md

 ## Installation

 BinSym has been developed for GHC 9.4.8 (newer versions may work too).
-To install BinSym run the following commands:
+Furthermore, installation requires [z3] to be installed as a prerequisite.
+After installing z3, you can install BinSym by running the following commands:

 	$ git clone https://github.com/agra-uni-bremen/binsym
 	$ cabal install